 Company law requires the Directors to prepare financial statements for each financial year.
-Under the law they have elected to prepare the financial statements in accordance with UK Accounting Standards and applicable law.
-The financial statements are required by law to give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+Under the law they have elected to prepare the financial statements in accordance with UK Generally Accepted Accounting Practice (UK Accounting Standards and applicable law).
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.